Baltimore Orioles minor league players: Michael Forret

-Cameron Foster

-Cameron Michael John Foster (born March 17, 1999) is an American professional baseball pitcher in the Baltimore Orioles organization.

-Foster played college baseball at McNeese State University.
-He was selected by the New York Mets in the 14th round of the 2022 Major League Baseball draft.

-On July 25, 2025, the Mets traded Foster and Wellington Aracena to the Baltimore Orioles in exchange for Gregory Soto.
-After the season, the Orioles added him to their 40-man roster.

 Zach Fruit

 Zachary Tyler Fruit (born April 12, 2000) is an American professional baseball pitcher in the Baltimore Orioles organization.

 Fruit attended Dundee High School in Dundee, Michigan and played college baseball at Lansing Community College, Eastern Michigan University and Troy University.
 In 2021, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 He was selected by the Baltimore Orioles in the ninth round of the 2023 Major League Baseball draft.

 Fruit made his professional debut in 2024 with the Aberdeen IronBirds.
 He started 2025 with the Chesapeake Baysox.